Congress slams Assam CM over 'ISI agent' accusations against Gaurav Gogoi

 “If the Indian government does not have any issue for any of the points raised against Gogoi, then why has Sarma become so restless?
 These are nothing but illogical,” he asserted.

-The Congress leader further claimed that CM Sarma “raked up this Pakistani issue and tried to entangle Gogoi in it after learning that the central leadership of the party might make Gogoi the state president of Assam Congress.”
+The Congress leader further claimed that Sarma “raked up this Pakistani issue and tried to entangle Gogoi in it after getting to know the possibility of Gogoi being made the state president of Assam Congress by the central leadership of the party.”

 “The oldest party of India does not fear such tactics of Sarma.
 And the people of Assam will give a befitting reply to him in 2026,” Bora concluded.